 1325: “Nutmeg 5 to Notorious 3.
 One of Nuptial’s cubs was hit, possibly by friendly mortar fire.
 Situation given”.

-The message translates as this:
+The message translates to:

-1325: 60th Infantry Regiment (call sign “Nutmeg”) to the 9th Infantry Division HQ (call sign Notorious).
+1325: 60th Infantry Regiment (call sign “Nutmeg”) to the 9th Infantry Division HQ (call sign “Notorious”).
 One of Nuptial’s (Nuptial is the call sign for 60th Field Artillery Battalion) was hit, possibly by friendly mortar fire.
 Situation given.

 A sad message where we see that this Cub plane was most probably hit by friendly fire.

 On the next day, October 13th 1944, another radio message came in.

 1314: I & R to Nutmeg 5.
 Found Cub plane at 996327.
 Could not find the pilot, but there are 2 other casualties nearby.